Aric Almirola: 2018–2023: Stewart–Haas Racing

-Almirola finished third at the 2020 GEICO 500 despite crossing the finish line nearly all the way backwards after being spun by Ricky Stenhouse Jr. Almirola led the most laps and won the second stage at Pocono the following week, and looked to be in a position to win until a poor final pit stop cost him the lead.
+Almirola finished third at the 2020 GEICO 500 despite crossing the finish line nearly all the way backward after being spun by Ricky Stenhouse Jr. Almirola led the most laps and won the second stage at Pocono the following week, and looked to be in a position to win until a poor final pit stop cost him the lead.
 Almirola finished 3rd.
 Almirola led 128 of the first 137 laps at Kentucky but his car did not do as well in lap traffic and he was unable to regain the lead; Almirola's teammate Cole Custer won the race.
 Almirola's consistency got him in the Playoffs for the third year in a row.
-He made it to the Round of 12, but was eliminated after the Charlotte Roval.
+He made it to the Round of 12 but was eliminated after the Charlotte Roval.

-In 2021, Almirola won his duel and started third in the Daytona 500, but contact with Christopher Bell triggered the big one and knocked Almirola out of the race on lap 14.
+In 2021, Almirola won his duel and started third in the Daytona 500, but contact with Christopher Bell triggered the big one and knocked Almirola out of the race on lap fourteen.
 It was the fourth consecutive year in which Almirola did not finish on the lead lap in the Daytona 500.
 At New Hampshire Motor Speedway, with 57 laps to go, Almirola passed Ryan Blaney for the lead.
 He went on to collect his third career win over Christopher Bell after NASCAR shortened the race by 8 laps due to darkness.
 Almirola was eliminated from the playoffs following the conclusion of the Round of 16 at Bristol.
-He finished the season 15th in the points standings.
+He finished the season fifteenth in the points standings.

 On January 10, 2022, Almirola announced his retirement from full-time racing after the 2022 season.
+However, on August 19, 2022, Almirola announced he would not retire at the end of the season and would continue to drive the No. 10 in 2023.
 He started the season with a fifth-place finish at the 2022 Daytona 500.
 Despite having no wins, Almirola's finishes were a huge improvement over the previous season, with two top-fives and seven top-10 finishes.
-On August 19, 2022, Almirola announced he would not retire at the end of the season and would continue to drive the No. 10 in 2023.
+On October 28, 2023, Almirola announced he would not return to SHR in 2024.

+Almirola returned to the Xfinity Series part-time in 2023 in two road course races.
+He drove the SS-Green Light Racing No. 08 to a 24th-place finish at Circuit of the Americas and the RSS Racing No. 28 at Sonoma, becoming the first-ever winner in the NXS at Sonoma as well as giving RSS their first ever win as an organization.